UP | HOME

 • Are there any features to add?

-• List of any external equipment required that may need to be purchased.
+• List of any additional equipment required that you may need.

-• You have access to all the items in the MSR lab and also the ordering sheet
+• You have access to all the items in the MSR lab and also the MSR ordering sheet.

 • High level overview of your approach to the project